jkeohan/rctr-9-8-20/w01d02/nested-compnents.md

 ```

-:thumbsup: Click on the thumbs up when your done.
+:thumbsup: Click on the thumbs up when you're done.

-We should be immediately met with the following error:
+We should be immediately encounter the following error:

 <img src="https://i.imgur.com/u9Uvwg9.png" />